MicrosoftDocs/connected-spaces/articles/install-cameras.md

    - LNZ32P4B

 > [!IMPORTANT]
 > Lorex cameras are currently banned by the US government.
-We don’t recommended using these cameras unless they have already been installed in your environment.
+We don’t recommend using these cameras unless they have already been installed in your environment.

 ## Install a camera

 Use the steps below in addition to your local standards and requirements for installing ethernet.

 > [!NOTE]
-> If you’re using Axis cameras, create your ONVIF user profile if you haven’t already done so before installing the cameras.
+> If you’re using Axis cameras, create your ONVIF user profile before installing the cameras.

-1. Review the [camera placement checklist](camera-placement-checklist.md) to plan your installation, if you haven’t already done so.
+1. Review the [camera placement checklist](camera-placement-checklist.md) to plan your installation.

 2. To make camera installation easier, use tape to mark the camera locations on the floor.